-On behalf of the American Association of Colleges of Osteopathic Medicine (AACOM), I write to welcome you back to the 116th Congress.
+On behalf of the American Association of Colleges of Osteopathic Medicine (AACOM), I write to congratulate you on your election and welcome you to the 116th Congress.

 AACOM leads and advocates for the full continuum of osteopathic medical education to improve the health of the public.
 Founded in 1898 to support and assist the nation's osteopathic medical schools, AACOM represents all 35 accredited colleges of osteopathic medicine-educating nearly 31,000 future physicians, 25 percent of all U.S. medical students-at 55 teaching locations in 32 U.S. states, as well as osteopathic graduate medical education professionals and trainees at U.S. medical centers, hospitals, clinics, and health systems.